-There are many reasons why your HID conversion kit may not be working correctly, or as good as you want it to, so I want to give you some solid steps to take to identifying what’s wrong with your kit.
+There are many reasons why your HID conversion kit may not be working correctly, or as good as you want it to, so I want to give you some solid steps to take to identify what’s wrong with your kit.
 The reality is all HID conversion kits have a possibility to fail, mostly due to the high number of components.
 A bad HID bulb could be caused by a defective gas chamber, a problem with the wiring, or a broken electrode.
 A bad HID ballast could be caused by defective wiring or any one of 50 components inside:

 There can be upwards of 60+ individual components that make up the internal workings of an HID ballast.
 This means you have many failure points and it’s important to be buying high-quality components to have the best defense against failures.